 What happens if you draw an eye and the sparkle goes wrong?
 There was a time that you would never get that shine back.
 Now you can, with one dot of your pen – PING

-I use a Jakar eraser pen (affiliate) Get one, they are only a few dollars, and you won’t regret it.
+I use a Jakar eraser pen.
+Get one, they are only a few dollars, and you won’t regret it.

-Try using General’s charcoal white pencils or white chalk pencils.
-The charcoal pencils give you a graded range from hard to soft.
+Try using General’s charcoal white pencils #558 or white chalk pencils.
+Generals black charcoal pencils have a graded range with 4 choices, HB, 2B, 4B, and 6B.
 The softer grades are richer but crumble more readily.